Dominant funders and their field-wide influence

 HIV prevention research is primarily funded by a small number of large investors, a trend that the Working Group has identified and cautioned about in the past.
 2020 saw this trend intensify even further: the US public sector contributed 79 percent of all global funding (US$857million of US$1.09 billion), while BMGF remained the principal philanthropic donor, accounting for 95 percent of all philanthropic sector investment (US$121 million of US$127 million).
 Together, the US public sector and BMGF accounted for 89 percent of overall funding, or 89 cents of every dollar spent.

-The HIV prevention agenda is decades and billions of dollars in the making (US$20 billion since 2000), but it is not invulnerable to shifting donor priorities or fluctuations in investment.
+The HIV prevention R&D agenda tracked by this report has grown over the decades to encompass a variety of biomedical interventions aimed, in most part, at primary prevention.
+Investment in this agenda measures billions of dollars in the making (US$20 billion since 2000), but it is not invulnerable to shifting donor priorities or fluctuations in investment.
 A deeper, broader and more diverse funding base is vital not only for the long-term sustainability of the field, but also to ensure that valuable scientific progress is not lost to mercurial policy shifts.

 Composition of the Global HIV Prevention R&D Investment Base, 2019-2020